yoko72/emoji_timer/README.md

 Register all images in the dir to a guild.
 Then, pass the id of the guild on initializing EmojiTimerCog.

+## LICENSE

-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.